Your Furbnow Privacy Settings

 Both Sunak and Starmer have been accused of breaking climate pledges, referring to the Conservative’s weak policies and Labour’s U-turn on its £28 billion pledge.
 Sunak said that he would stick to his current targets “in a way that saves you all money” and the ‘introduce an energy efficiency voucher scheme open to every UK household’ while Starmer advocates a fix with homeowners changing their leaky homes introducing insulation, solar panels and heat pumps to save on energy bills.
 With these energy efficient upgrades to homes needing investment, who will foot the bill?

-5 mins Energy Efficiecny News Election 2024 Climate Change Decarbonisation
+5 mins Election 2024 Climate Change Decarbonisation Energy Efficiecny News

 Both Sunak and Starmer have been accused of breaking climate pledges, referring to the Conservative’s weak policies and Labour’s U-turn on its £28 billion pledge.
 Sunak said that he would stick to his current targets “in a way that saves you all money” and the ‘introduce an energy efficiency voucher scheme open to every UK household’ while Starmer advocates a fix with homeowners changing their leaky homes introducing insulation, solar panels and heat pumps to save on energy bills.
 With these energy efficient upgrades to homes needing investment, who will foot the bill?